DLBPointon/gEVAL_cleaner/README.md

 ### To-Do list
 - SeqClean Function
 --------------
+### 24/01/2020
+- Begin work on implementing the seqclean function.

 ### 23/01/2020
 - Entries now being produced for v3 script.
 - Place holder terms for testing have been changed to widely useful terms.